 The newly established pressure group Inħobbu l-Gżira believes that the amended Manoel Island masterplan still needs to change.
 The members of the group are concerned about the impact of the development on the community’s wellbeing.

-by Michael Sciortino, Jamie Mercieca and Raisa Galea
+by Michael Sciortino, Jamie Mercieca.
+Interviewed by Raisa Galea.

 In 2000, development consortium MIDI was granted a 99-year concession on Manoel Island.
 Apart from an extensive residential and commercial complex across the large part of the island and a yacht marina, original development plans included a hotel and casino at the historic Lazaretto, which were dropped in 2017, following the pressure from residents, local council and NGOs.